 The key difference between enthalpy and heat is that enthalpy is the amount of heat transferred during a chemical reaction at constant pressure whereas heat is a form of energy.

-For the study purposes in chemistry, we divide the universe into two; as a system and surrounding.
-At any time, the part we are interested is the system, and the rest is surrounding.
+For study purposes in chemistry, we divide the universe into two: a system and surrounding.
+System is the subject of our investigation while the rest is the surrounding.
 Heat and enthalpy are two terms describing the energy flow and properties of a system.

-In thermodynamics, the total energy of a system is called internal energy.
+In thermodynamics, the total energy of a system is the internal energy.
 Internal energy specifies the total kinetic and potential energy of molecules in the system.
 Internal energy of a system can be changed either by doing work on the system, or heating it.
-The change in internal energy is not equal to the energy transferred as heat, when the system is capable of changing its volume.
+However, the change in internal energy is not equal to the energy that transfers as heat when the system is capable of changing its volume.

+Here, H is enthalpy and U is the internal energy, P is the pressure and V is the volume of the system.
 This equation shows that the energy supplied as heat at a constant pressure is equal to the change in enthalpy.
 The term pV accounts for the energy required by the system to change volume against the constant pressure.
-So simply, enthalpy is the heat of a reaction at constant pressure.
+Therefore, enthalpy is basically the heat of a reaction at constant pressure.